Anisotropic Mesh Adaptation for Image Representation: Conclusions and comments

 Adaptive sampling has become popular in image representation, among which triangular meshes have gained much interest.
 One common approach is to develop schemes to choose proper sample points then connect the points to form a triangular mesh.
 Another approach is to generate and adapt the mesh directly to represent the image.
 In this paper, we have introduced a framework of anisotropic mesh adaptation methods to image representation.
 The AMA methods take the $\MM$-uniform mesh approach and use a metric tensor $\MM$ to control the triangular mesh.
 Firstly, an initial Delaunay triangular mesh is generated based on the desired sample density.
 Then the mesh is adapted using the software BAMG according to the provided metric tensor.
 Lastly, finite element interpolation is used to reconstruct the image from the mesh.
 The anisotropic metric tensor $\MM_{aniso}$ in \eqref{M-aniso} provides the best representation in this framework among the considered metric tensors.
 Note that the method proposed by Courchesne {\it et al.} \cite{CGDC07} (with minor modification) is a special case within this framework.

 Within the AMA representation framework, we have developed a GPRAMA method based on the greedy-point removal scheme and a mesh patching technique.
 The local polygon (may be concave) surrounding a mesh vertex can be triangulated using constrained Delaunay triangulation or Ear Clipping method.
 When choosing the initial points using the error-diffusion scheme and CDT is chosen for mesh patching, the corresponding representation method is denoted as GPRED-CDT that is essentially the same as the GPRFS-ED method proposed by Adams \cite{Ada11}; while choosing EC for mesh patching leads to an improved version denoted as GPRED-EC.
-When starting the initial points from an AMA mesh, in particular, an $\MM_{aniso}$ mesh, and EC is chosen for mesh patching, we obtain the GPRAMA representation method that can start with less initial points but provides better quality than the GPRFS-ED method.
+When starting the initial points from an AMA mesh, in particular, an $\MM_{aniso}$ mesh, and EC is chosen for mesh patching, we obtain the GPRAMA representation method that provides better quality than the GPRFS-ED method but with lower computational cost.
 Overall, mesh patching with EC provides better quality for GPR-related representation methods than mesh patching with CDT.
 Numerical results on two standard test images, Lena and peppers are presented, as well as on an image of the Golden Gate bridge that has higher resolution.
+The observations are confirmed by the results from three other images.
 All the results demonstrate that AMA representation is superior than ED representation, and GPRAMA performs better than the GPRFS-ED method.

 AMA representation methods have clear mathematic framework and provides flexibility for both adaptation using different metric tensors and reconstruction using different interpolation methods, although we have only focused on linear finite element interpolation in this paper.
 The AMA representation of the image and the mesh adaptation strategy will be useful for image scaling and PDE-based image processing such as image smoothing and edge enhancement using anisotropic diffusion filters, which are topics under our current investigation.